jangrau13/bet-it-kafka/bet-it/README.md

       }
       ```

-   The Kafka Consumer configuration is in the **ch.unisg.kafka.spring.config.KafkaConsumerConfig.java** class.
+   The Kafka Consumer configuration is in the **ch.unisg.config.spring.KafkaConsumerConfig.java** class.
    This class is marked with annotations `@Configuration` and `@EnableKafka` (mandatory to consume messages in config class or main class).
    For the JSON consumer we have to set value deserializer property to `JsonDeserializer.class` and pass that factory to ConsumerFactory.
    For the String consumer we have to set value deserializer property to `StringDeserializer.class` and pass that factory to a new ConsumerFactory.